logzio/logz-docs/_source/user-guide/kibana/index.md

 #### Searching your logs

 Kibana Discover is designed to help you investigate massive volumes of data as quickly as possible.
 Filters, search phrases, and a date picker or relative time range selector are all designed to help you find the logs you want.
 Together, they are the _query criteria_ that determine which logs are returned from your Elasticsearch logging database.

-##### Regex

-To use Regex in a search query in Kibana, you'll need to use the following template: `fieldName:/.*value.*/`.

-For example, you have a field called `sentence` that holds the following line: "The quick brown fox jumps over the lazy dog".

-To search for the value `fox`, the query will be `sentence:/.*fox.*/`.

 <div class="tasklist">